Big Oil’s green makeover

 But BP is not just doing this out of altruism; it is making a business wager that low carbon energy will be a huge part of the world’s future.

-“The challenge as I see it is that it is almost impossible for incumbent companies to change their business models,” Bruce Usher, a professor at Columbia University’s business school who uses Netflix as a case study in his classes.
-Netflix is one of the very few cases of a firm "radically changing its business model and going on to even greater success,” he said.
+“The challenge as I see it is that it is almost impossible for incumbent companies to change their business models,” said Bruce Usher, a professor at Columbia University’s business school who uses Netflix as a case study in his classes.
+Netflix is one of the very few cases of a firm “radically changing its business model and going on to even greater success,” he said.

 “I can’t think of a company like that in the energy business,” Usher said.